Bohem1/datum/README.md

 I [refreshed this](https://github.com/gaelcolas/DscConfigurationData) to be more geared for PowerShell 5, and updated the dependencies as some projects had evolved and moved to different maintainers, locations, and name.

-As I was re-writing it, I found that the version offered a very good way to manage configuration data, but in a prescriptive way, lacking a bit of flexibility for some much needed customisation (layers and ordering).
+As I was re-writing it, I found that the version offered a very good way to manage configuration data, but in a prescriptive way, lacking a bit of flexibility for some much needed customization (layers and ordering).
 Steve also pointed me to [Chef's Databag](https://docs.chef.io/data_bags.html), and later I discovered [Puppet's Hiera](https://docs.puppet.com/hiera/3.3/complete_example.html), which is where I get most of my inspiration.